-Once you get more serious and have a bit of extra money lying around head to the Nice to Haves section and explore these tools.
+Once you get more serious head to the Nice to Haves section and explore these tools.
 They will elevate your baking to the next level and help you make your loaves more consistent and precise, or in some cases, just plain make things easier (thank you Thermapen, probably my favorite baking tool I’ve purchased to date).

 Sourdough Starter Creation & Management

 These tools are essential when starting your first sourdough starter and keeping it alive an healthy.
 You want to use weights instead of volumes, a good stirrer and glass container, and of course, rye flour to get things going.